CARRLIANSS/Face-Recognition/README.md

 ```

 ### 1.2 Prepare pair.txt
-In this term, we divided the validation set into 2000+ matched pairs, and it including half positive and negative.
+In this part, we divided the validation set into 2000+ matched pairs, and it including half positive and negative.
 This pair will be use in evaluation. </br>
 You should change the **INPUT_DATA** in `pair_txt.py`.

 ```